WangZesen/Reproduce-ResNet/README.md

 ## Introduction

-This repo is an unofficial reproduction of training ResNet-50 on ImageNet which is one of the most classic machine learning workloads based on PyTorch 2.3.0 (latest stable version by the time of setting up this repo).
-The repo provides a simple and efficient implement, which could be easiliy adapted for other optimization purpose.
+This repository provides an unofficial reproduction of training popular image classification models on the ImageNet-1K dataset.
+It implements a simple and efficient training pipeline based on PyTorch, supporting multiple architectures and optimization techniques.

+The repo focuses on reproducing classic machine learning workloads with clean, readable code that can be easily adapted for research and experimentation purposes.

+## Supported Models

+This repository supports training of several popular image classification architectures:

+- ResNet-18
+- ResNet-50
+- VGG-16 (with and without batch normalization)
+- Vision Transformer (ViT-B/16)

+## Supported Optimizers

+The repository implements various optimization algorithms:

+- **Adam** - Adaptive moment estimation
+- **SGD** - Stochastic gradient descent with momentum
+- **Schedule-Free SGD** - Schedule-free variant of SGD [1]
+- **Schedule-Free AdamW** - Schedule-free variant of AdamW [1]
+- **SAM (Sharpness-Aware Minimization)** - Both original two-step SAM (v1) and single-step SAM (v2) [2]

 ## Results

-For ResNet-50 trained on ImageNet using Adam optimizer, and without complex data augmentation (only random cropping and random horizontal flipping are used in this repo), the top-1 accuracy is roughly 76%.
+For ResNet-50 trained on ImageNet using various optimizers, and without complex data augmentation (only random cropping and random horizontal flipping are used in this repo), we achieve the following top-1 accuracy:

-For the experiment, the model is trained by four A40 GPUs.
-The reproduced results are from the average of 3 runs and the error bands represnet the interval of $\pm2$ standard deviations.
+For the experiments, models are trained using four A40 GPUs.
+The reproduced results are from the average of 3 runs, and the error bands represent the interval of $\pm2$ standard deviations.

 | ![](./doc/resnet50_imagenet/step_vs_acc1.png) | ![](./doc/resnet50_imagenet/step_vs_acc5.png)
 |:--:| :--: |